davidchisnall/container-vm-scripts/README.md

 The `build-container-vm.sh` expects to run as root and should be run on -CURRENT.
 You can download VM images for -CURRENT from the FreeBSD project, they work well with UTM.
-It will uses `poudrierer` to build the image.
+It will use `poudriere` to build the image.
 Poudriere works much better on ZFS, so using one of these as the base is a good idea.

 The script runs the following steps: